 The Roborock S6 MaxV is better for most purposes than the Shark IQ Robot.
 The Roborock is easier to maintain, incurs fewer recurring costs, and delivers significantly better performance on bare floors.
 It can also automatically adjust its suction power depending on the surface type.
 However, the Shark is lighter and does a better job of cleaning carpets.

 The Shark IQ Robot is a better robot vacuum for most purposes than the Shark IQ Robot AV992 Series.
-They're very similar in most ways, except performance: the AV992 does a better job of handling pet hair on most surface types.
+They're very similar in most ways, except for performance: the AV992 does a better job of handling pet hair on most surface types.

 The Shark IQ Robot is a better option for most uses than the Shark ION Robot AV753 Series.
 The IQ clears debris more effectively on all surface types, uses smart-pathing to plot more efficient cleaning routes, and comes with boundary makers to prevent it from moving into certain areas.
 Meanwhile, the ION has a much longer battery life while taking less time to recharge.

 The Roborock S5 is a better vacuum than the Shark IQ Robot.
-The Roborock is better-built, easier to maintain, and has lower recurring costs.
+The Roborock is better built, is easier to maintain, and has lower recurring costs.
 It also has better battery performance, with a longer overall battery life despite a shorter charging time.
 It performs better on bare floors and even comes with a mopping attachment to clear sticky messes, though we don't test for that.
 However, the Shark clears more debris on carpeted surfaces and is a little more compact.

 The iRobot Roomba i7 is slightly better than the Shark IQ Robot.
-The iRobot is better built, less demanding in terms of maintenance, maneuvers itself around obstacles far more easily, is equipped with an allergen-trapping HEPA filter, and delivers better performance on low and high-pile carpets.
+The iRobot is better built, is less demanding in terms of maintenance, maneuvers itself around obstacles far more easily, is equipped with an allergen-trapping HEPA filter, and delivers better performance on low- and high-pile carpets.
 The i7 also comes with an external dirt compartment mounted to its charging dock that the vacuum can automatically empty its internal dustbin into.
 Meanwhile, the Shark clears more debris on bare floors and has a significantly longer maximum runtime, though it takes a lot longer to recharge.

 The Shark IQ Robot vacuum has good build quality.
 It has a body made of a mix of glossy and matte-finish hard plastic, along with a rubber front bumper and rubber-treaded plastic wheels.
 Its dirt compartment is also made of hard plastic, but it scratches easily and feels as though it could break if it were dropped.
 It doesn't require too much assembly out-of-the-box, requiring only that you snap in the two included side brushes and place the appliance on its charging dock.